-SCHEDULE OF FINDINGS AND QUESTIONED COSTS
+TYLER COUNTY, TEXAS SCHEDULE OF FINDINGS AND QUESTIONED COSTS For the Year Ended December 31, 2021

 A. SUMMARY OF AUDIT RESULTS

 - 1. The auditors' report expresses an unmodified opinion on the basic financial statements of Tyler County, Texas (the "County"). - 2.
 Significant deficiencies or material weaknesses in internal control were not disclosed by the audit of the financial statements. - 3.
 No instances of noncompliance material to the financial statements were disclosed during the audit. - 4.
 No significant deficiencies or material weaknesses in internal control over major federal award programs were disclosed by the audit. - 5.
 The auditors' report on compliance for the major federal award programs expresses an unmodified opinion. - 6.
 No audit findings relative to the major federal award programs for the County are reported. - 7.
 The programs included as major programs are: